Mindspace uses monetary tactics to help users stick to their commitments.

 Consider a monitoring period for the app to understand what screen usage to reduce.

-It's difficult to categorize screen time into productive and unproductive screen time since usage behaviours are different between users.
-Labels are more of a spectrum.
+It's difficult to categorize screen time into productive and unproductive because most usage cases are not so black and white.
+Productive and unproductive tasks are more of a spectrum.

 Competitor Analysis

 Competitor analysis was done on some of the top digital detox apps on the market at the time.
 Each competitor was analyzed for key features, strengths, and weaknesses.
-Below is the summary of the competitor analysis done.
+Below is the summary:

 Key weaknesses identified